 In recent years the issues around loneliness and Isolation have been brought to the forefront through media and national campaigns.
 We recognise that there are people in our community who feel lonely and isolated.
 A weekly lunch club already runs in Dronfield through one of its churches.
 Those who attend talk about how much they love coming out to it and having the chance to chat and catch up with other people.

-In 2012 the vision for Life was shared across the churches in Dronfield with it being adopted by Churches Together in Dronfield and District in the March.
-A core team was formed and this group met fortnightly to work towards turning the vision into a reality.
+The vision was shared across the Churches in Dronfield and District.
+A core team was formed and met fortnightly to see the vision become a reality